fukuda-lab/atrica/README.md

 wikipedia and other wikimedia websites.

 Hopefully the following code is self explainaroty, but here are a few remarks:
 - In the first line of the main function, we create a new profile.
-The 'browser' can take two values:
+The 'browser' parameter can take two values:
   - "chromium" will create a profile for a chromium-based browser (so it will also work with chrome, opera, vivaldi, Edge, etc...)
   - "firefox" will create a profile for a Firefox-based browser (will work with TorBrowser, etc...)
   - See next subsection for more details on profiles